Family Law Solicitors in Plymouth

 Dissolution of Civil Partnerships

 Ending a civil partnership involves many of the same legal and financial considerations as divorce.
-Property, savings, pensions and sometimes arrangements for children all need to be addressed with care.
+Property, savings, pensions and arrangements for children may all need to be addressed carefully so that both people can move forward with greater certainty about the future.

-Our family law solicitors guide clients through the dissolution process in a calm and supportive way, helping them understand the steps involved and the decisions that need to be made.
-As with divorce, our focus is always on achieving a fair outcome and providing clarity about the future.
+Our family law solicitors guide clients through the dissolution process in a calm and supportive way, explaining the steps involved and helping them understand the decisions that may need to be made.
+As with divorce, our focus is always on achieving a fair outcome while helping reduce unnecessary stress and conflict wherever possible.

 Cohabitation Agreements